-the stories about the vines
+the stories about the grape vines

-From dirt to glass, learn about all of the steps that grapes take from getting from the vine to your glass, the history of the grapes, the growing seasons, harvest, fermentation, barrels, bottling to your glass.
+From dirt to glass, learn about all of the steps that grapes and grape vines take from getting from the vine to your glass, the history of the grapes, the growing seasons, harvest, fermentation, barrels, bottling to your glass.
 We even talk to the wine makers about their stories and the journey from dirt to glass.
 Here we talk about the Vineyard and the Vineyard Management of the vines.
 From Trellising to Clones, and everything in between.

 Summer in the vineyard is the start of the busy season.
 The vines are growing and there is lots of farming work to do.
 As the vines start to climb they need to be trained and often cut back to allow for the proper number of clusters to develop the best potential of flavor in the grapes and here positioning is important also, for easy of picking, reducing rot and even ripening.

 Trellising – or not